-As a public company, we incur significant legal, accounting, and other expenses that we did not incur as a private company, which we expect to further increase after we are no longer an "emerging growth company."
+As a public company, we incur significant legal, accounting, and other expenses that we did not incur as a private company, which we expect to further increase as we transition out of "emerging growth company" status.
+Based on the market value of our common stock held by non-affiliates as of June 30, 2020, we will cease to qualify as an emerging growth company, effective as of December 31, 2020.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Stock Market, or Nasdaq, and other applicable securities rules and regulations impose various requirements on public companies.
 Our management and other personnel devote a substantial amount of time to compliance with these requirements.
 Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time- consuming and costly.
 We cannot predict or estimate the amount of additional costs we will incur as a public company or the specific timing of such costs.